awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

 # Docker Volumes<a name="docker-volumes"></a>

 When using Docker volumes, the built\-in `local` driver or a third\-party volume driver can be used\.
-If a third\-party driver is used, it should be installed on the container instance before the task is launched\.
 Docker volumes are managed by Docker and a directory is created in `/var/lib/docker/volumes` on the container instance that contains the volume data\.

-Docker volumes are only supported when using the EC2 launch type\.
-Windows containers only support the use of the `local` driver\.
 To use Docker volumes, specify a `dockerVolumeConfiguration` in your task definition\.
 For more information, see [Using Volumes](https://docs.docker.com/storage/volumes/)\.

 Some common use cases for Docker volumes are:
 + To provide persistent data volumes for use with containers
 + To share a defined data volume at different locations on different containers on the same container instance
 + To define an empty, nonpersistent data volume and mount it on multiple containers within the same task
 + To provide a data volume to your task that is managed by a third\-party driver

+## Docker Volume Considerations<a name="docker-volume-considerations"></a>

+The following should be considered when using Docker volumes:
++ Docker volumes are only supported when using the EC2 launch type\.
++ Windows containers only support the use of the `local` driver\.
++ If a third\-party driver is used, it should be installed and active on the container instance prior to the container agent starting\.
+If the third\-party driver is not active prior to the agent starting, you can restart the container agent using one of the following commands:
+  + For the Amazon ECS\-optimized Amazon Linux 2 AMI:

+    ```
+    sudo systemctl restart ecs
+    ```
+  + For the Amazon ECS\-optimized Amazon Linux AMI:

+    ```
+    sudo stop ecs && sudo start ecs
+    ```

 ## Specifying a Docker Volume in your Task Definition<a name="specify-volume-config"></a>